Generate inventory for third-party integrations

 Replace the following:

-• LOCATION: the location where the hub cluster is registered.
+• LOCATION: the location where the cluster is created.

 By default, cluster profiles are created in the fleet-cluster-inventory namespace.
 To change the namespace, specify the fleet-clusterinventory-namespace label.